|Call Us||(888) 299-7515||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 Arrive in San Jose, Costa Rica where you will be greeted at the airport and transferred to the Arenal Volcano area.
 Relax and take a swim at the hot springs pools at the hotel.

-Accommodation: Arenal Paraiso Hotel or Montana de Fuego Hotel - 4 nights
+Accommodation: Montana de Fuego Hotel (first class) or Arenal Kioro Hotel (deluxe) - 4 nights

 Day 2 - Rafting or Float